elm/elm-lang.org/src/guide/chapters/core-language.md

 "world"
 ```

 The keywords `if` `then` `else` are used to separate the conditional and the two branches so we do not need any parentheses or curly braces.

+It is important to note that Elm does not have a notion of &ldquo;truthiness&rdquo; as in many dynamic languages, where numbers and strings and lists all can be used as boolean values.
+If we try it out, Elm will tell us that we need to work with a real boolean value.

 Now lets make a function that tells us if a number is over 9000.

 ```haskell
 > over9000 powerLevel = \\